Best Black Friday mobile phone and contract deals - from iPhone to Samsung

 All of the plans below come with unlimited texts and minutes and then varying data depending on your usage.
 The best offers include a free Google Nest Mini when you buy an OPPO Find X2 Lite on a monthly contract, and a free Galaxy Watch Active with a Samsung Galaxy S20 5G plan.

-- Buy iPhone 11 for £32 a month (get AirPods Pro for an extra £2 a month)
+- iPhone 11 for £30 a month (get AirPods Pro for an extra £2 a month)

-- Buy OPPO Find X2 Lite for £19 a month (includes free Google Nest Mini)
+- OPPO Find X2 Lite for £19 a month (includes free Google Nest Mini)

-- Buy Samsung Galaxy A51 5G for £20 a month (includes Razer Kishi controller)
+- Samsung Galaxy A51 5G for £20 a month (includes Razer Kishi controller)

 Best 02 deals